lgarraza/troll-chrome-extension/README.md

 ## Why?

 I am a troll!
-I am a web developer!
+I am a web developer I am an idiot!
 Why not combine both things?